janm31415/skiwi/README.md

 The sample application `life` makes use of `X11` on Linux and MacOS.
 Since `X11` is not included in MacOS anymore, you'll have to install it.
 It is available via the [XQuartz project](https://www.xquartz.org).
 If the C++ compiler cannot find the `XLib.h` file or cannot link correctly, you might need to change the X11 paths in the CMakeLists.txt file in folder life.

+If you build for a mac M1 with ARM processor, be sure to set the CMake variable SKIWI_TARGET to arm.

 Using the compiler as a stand-alone repl
 ----------------------------------------